AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 ### Functions

 In general, a function takes an input and transforms it according to the function's definition(rules).
 You can recognize functions in R by the presence of parantheses.
-Objects in parantheses are called function's **arguments**
+Function's **arguments** are supplied inside parantheses.
 ```
-#applying square root function
+###applying square root function
-mass<-64 #is a variable
+mass<-64                #mass is a variable
-sqrt(mass) #function with argument provided
-res<-sqrt(mass) #variable with a function as its value
+sqrt(mass)              #sqrt() is a function with `mass` as its argument
+res<-sqrt(mass)         #variable that stores the output of sqrt(mass)function

-In the example, the square root function takes `mass` object as input and finds the square root of its value.
+#In the example above, the square root function takes `mass` object as input and finds the square root of its value.
 The result is then assigned to `res` variable.

+###applying getwd() function
+getwd()

-In our second example, `getwd()` is a function that outputs your current location within the file system.
+#In our second example, `getwd()` is a function that outputs your current location within the file system.
 Although there is no input (many functions do not require arguments), parantheses are still required for a proper syntax in R.

-#applying getwd() function
-getwd()
 ```
 There are thousands of built-in functions in R.
-There are also help functions that you can use to find out what other function do and how to use them.
+There are also help functions that you can use to find out what function do and how to use them.
 The help appears in the bottom-right window of the RStudio.

 ```